Tenerife, Canary Islands

 Well serviced by frequent bus services, taxi ranks, and easy walking tracks, most apartments in these areas are easily accessible.
 Most of the bars that dot the beach of Los Cristianos have great deals – including pints of local beers for only €1.
 Being situated in this area will give you access to most international cuisines, a major shopping centre (Siam Mall), and coworking areas.
 Being in the centre of the south also means you can café and bar hop around the island, without having to consider a bus route or taxi home.

-Some expats may argue these areas are too touristy and loud at night, but due to the current COVID curfew of 10pm, you should be able to still enjoy a good night’s rest.
+Some expats may argue these areas are too touristy and loud at night, just to let you know.
 Las Americas and Los Cristianos have a major hospital, medical centres and is located a short 20-minute ride to the South Tenerife airport.

 How to find an apartment in Tenerife